claudiadast/psychcore-test/docs/overview.rst

 The pipeline takes gzipped paired end sequencing fastq files (R1|R2.fastq.gz) for each sample and aligns them to a specified reference build, using BWA MEM.
-Several BAM processing steps (Picard and GATK) follow to produced a final processed BAM which is haplotyped using Sentieon's* Haplotyper module.
+Several BAM processing steps (Picard and GATK) follow to produce a final processed BAM, which is haplotyped using Sentieon's* Haplotyper module.
 This BAM can optionally undergo a quality analysis using Picard's ``CollectWGSMetrics`` module.
 These steps are done in parallel for each sample in the cohort.
-After Haplotyper is run, joint genotyping is performed accross the entire cohort with Sentieon's Genotyper module, producing a VCF that gets passed to VQSR (GATK) outputs the final VCF.
+After Haplotyper is run, joint genotyping is performed accross the entire cohort with Sentieon's Genotyper module, producing a VCF that gets passed to VQSR (GATK) and outputs the final VCF.

 .. _infrastructure: